 Truth time: towards the end of my first trimester, I suddenly realized my pants weren’t fitting quite as nicely as before.

-I was in denial that I could already need maternity clothes and decided to try a handy dandy hair tie trick I learned online.
+I was in denial that I could already need maternity jeans or maternity pants and decided to try a handy dandy hair tie trick I learned online.

 This worked for a while, but suddenly I discovered something I liked even more: belly bands.